davedevelopment/phpmig/README.md

 Phpmig requires a bootstrap file, that must return an object that implements the ArrayAccess interface with several predefined keys.
-We recommend returning an instance of [Pimple][pimple], a simple dependency injection container (there's a version bundled at \Phpmig\Pimple\Pimple).
+We recommend returning an instance of [Pimple][pimple], a simple dependency injection container.
 This is also an ideal opportunity to expose your own services to the migrations themselves, which have access to the container, such as a [schema management abstraction][doctrineschemamanager].

 Getting Started
 ---------------